Tyron Perez: Starstruck Batch 1

 Perez joined StarStruck in 2003 but was eliminated in week 6 of the competition.

 Personal life

 After his manager's death (Douglas Quijano), Perez admitted that his career dwindled and he did not have work for 6 months.
 In June 2010, Jerry Sineneng led his entry into ABS-CBN and after talks with Malou Santos and Johnny Manahan, Perez had formally signed with the network's talent management arm, Star Magic.
 This officially made him a Kapamilya.
 He considered his role Being Gary as one of the biggest he had handled so far, and Momay as his biggest break in television.
 He also played a role in Bakekang on GMA Network.
 He married his long-time girlfriend.

 Death

 Perez was found dead inside a car in Barangay Ugong, Valenzuela City on the night of December 29, 2011.
-Although initial reports identified suicide as the cause of death, Police Senior Superintendent Atty.
-Wilben Mayor told ABS-CBN News (Perez's new home network) that "investigations are still ongoing."
-It was later confirmed that suicide was the cause of Perez's death.
+His death was confirmed as suicide.
 He was buried in Concepcion Japanese Cemetery in Concepcion, Tarlac on January 5, 2012.